armosec/armo-platform-tools/attack-simulator/README.md

 - The `kubectl` command-line tool set up and configured to interact with your Kubernetes cluster.
 - `jq` installed on your system for JSON parsing.
 - The default application YAML file (`ping-app.yaml`) or your own application YAML file if you wish to deploy a custom application.
+- **Optional**: Custom shell scripts for pre-run activities and/or attack activities if you wish to use them.

 ## Usage Instructions